 Beginning Clowns uses Shakespeare's Clowns as its backdrop and is essentially identical to the Shakespeare's Clowns class that I teach in NYU's Graduate Acting Program.
 Despite having clowns in the title, however, it's very much a class about failure.

-*Not based in fact.
-That speech hasn't killed in three hundred years.
+*The speech hasn't killed in three hundred years.

-About why we fear failure so deeply and just how unnecessary that fear is.
+About why we fear failure so deeply and how unnecessary that fear is.
 More specifically, it’s about using these clowns as catalysts not only to demystify the notion of failure in all of our work, but to befriend it and then put it to extraordinary use.

 IN ORDER to do this and to play these characters, two elements are necessary in the actor, in my opinion.
 First, a deep connection to your own personal sense of joy.
 This feeds directly into the second which is the assumption of your own brilliance.
-Combining a number of exercises and concepts devised by my friend and collaborator David Costabile ("Billions", Lincoln), my teaching pre-deccessor at NYU Graduate Acting and the only person to draw my blood while using a stale bagel as a weapon (true story), and numerous others of my design or that I've blatantly stolen, we'll discover together where you're most and least comfortable embracing these concepts.
+Combining a number of exercises and concepts devised by my friend and collaborator David Costabile ("Billions", Lincoln), my teaching pre-deccessor at NYU Graduate Acting and the only person to draw my blood while using a stale bagel as a weapon (true), and numerous others of my design or that I've blatantly stolen (credit always given), we'll discover together where you're most and least comfortable embracing these concepts.
 As they each feed into and off of each other, most everything we do in this class will be upheld and supported by the pillars of those two ideas mentioned above.
 Out of these two concepts will grow many more.

 For example, the notion of mining a comedic moment until it’s completely exhausted and trusting that another will appear immediately thereafter.

 Finding an answer to the question of what the hell is risk in acting work and how can we foster it at every turn?
 These are just a very few.

 hour sessions which take place in studio space in Manhattan (usually in midtown).
-Sometimes, if the class allows for it, we'll go for five hours on a few consecutive weekends.
+Whether the two sessions are over con-secutive days, usually over a weekend, or split will be determined by the collective needs of the group and will be determined prior to the first class.
 If class size is large, we'll add hours so that everyone can work consistently (no additional cost).
 It depends on the schedules of those enrolled.
 There is a sliding scale available so please don't hesitate to contact me regarding that.
 I prioritize having a room full of people who are excited to be there above all else.